10900 Hefner Pointe Drive, Suite 101

-Photorefractive Keratectomy (PRK), is a precise, minimally invasive method of reshaping the cornea.
+At nJoy Vision in OKC, Photorefractive Keratectomy (PRK) offers patients from Norman, Moore, and surrounding areas a precise, minimally invasive method of reshaping the cornea.

-Instead of making a flap like LASIK Surgery, the thin, top layer of the cornea known as epithelium is gently removed.
+Instead of making a flap like in LASIK surgery, the thin, top layer of the cornea known as epithelium is gently removed.
 The excimer laser is then used to reshape the cornea in exactly the same way as LASIK, with Custom Wavefront technology for precise correction.

 This reshaping of the cornea helps the eye to focus properly, thus reducing or eliminating the need for eyeglasses and contact lenses.
 There are variations of this procedure known as LASEK (Laser-Assisted Epithelial Keratomileusis) and EPI-LASIK.